 SC22 is the JTC1 Sub-Committee responsible for "programming languages, their environments and system software interfaces", and carries out most of its work through its Working Groups.
 WG5 is the Working Group responsible for the development and maintenance of Fortran language standards.

-WG5 currently operates a two-tier development structure whereby the Working Group itself determines the broad technical content of the Standards and other formal documents that it is working on, but delegates much of the detailed work to "development bodies" who are charged with assisting the Project Editor for a particular project to create the actual text for the document.
-For the Fortran 95, Fortran 2003, Fortran 2008 and Fortran 2015 Standards, the US Fortran Committee (INCITS/PL22.3) was given the role of Primary Development Body.
+WG5 currently operates a two-tier development structure whereby the Working Group itself determines the broad technical content of the Standards and other formal documents that it is working on, but delegates much of the detailed work to "development bodies" who are charged with assisting the Project Manager for a particular project to create the actual text for the document.
+For the Fortran 95 and later Standards, the US Fortran Committee (INCITS/Fortran) was given the role of Primary Development Body.
 All WG5 working documents are available on the WG5 Electronic Document Archive.

 ISO and the ISO logo are registered trademarks of the International Organization for Standardization

 IEC and the IEC logo are registered trademarks of the International Electrotechnical Commission

 Send web site comments to webmaster at wg5-fortran.org

 Web site donated and maintained by Steve Lionel